Karene123/Karene123/README.md

 ***If you would like to review my work in building a package:***
 - ***Spring 2022: [Sgroupr](https://github.com/gerardlab/rmexact_analysis)*** where I built a package to use finite abelian groups (you can find out more though this link: https://en.wikipedia.org/wiki/List_of_small_groups).
 The package can be used and includes a vignette with explanation on how to use the package.

-***(Work in Progress)If you would like to see my more recent work which involves the creation of a data pipeline to showcase my most recent acquired skills: SQL, Cloud Mining through Azure, and Tensorflow.:***
+***(Work in Progress)If you would like to see more of my recent project involving labor force participation in the United States since 1976 until 2015:***